Get in Touch

 • Using mannerisms and gestures to enhance impact

-• The qualities of a successful presenter
+• Qualities of a successful presenter

 Example/Exercise